Breakthrough in the use of light as a therapy for cancer

 1.The Engineer:

-Research casts new light on cancer treatment.2.Nature:
+Research casts new light on cancer treatment.

 Photoredox catalysis using infrared light via triplet fusion upconversion.